ConservationInternational/trends.earth/LDMP/help/source/index.rst

-See the `general fact sheet <_static/common/Trends.Earth_Fact_Sheet.pdf>`_ or `technical fact sheet <_static/common/Trends.Earth_Fact_Sheet_Technical.pdf>`_ for further information., or `contact the Trends.Earth team
+See the `general fact sheet <_static/common/Trends.Earth_Fact_Sheet.pdf>`_ or `technical fact sheet <_static/common/Trends.Earth_Fact_Sheet_Technical.pdf>`_ for further information, or `contact the Trends.Earth team
 <mailto:trends.earth@conservation.org>`_.

 The documentation and training materials, including a number of demonstration